 New employers must register a new account online.
 The ISIP Coordinator will approve your account request and give you access to the online ISIP Symplicity System.
 After your account is approved, you must then submit a request for an interview schedule or resume collection.
 When you request an interview schedule or resume collection, you will be able to indicate your hiring criteria, including countries of law degree, language skills, and practice areas.
 Returning employers do not need to re-register but may simply submit an interview schedule or resume collection request through the ISIP Symplicity System.

-The deadline for employer registration is September 27, 2013.
-Instructions for using Symplicity, our online registration and interview scheduling system, are available on the ISIP website.
-If you experience problems with Symplicity that are not addressed in the instructions prepared by our office, please contact Laura Mowry, the ISIP Coordinator, at email@example.com.
+The deadline for employer registration is September 29, 2014.
+Instructions for using Symplicity, our online registration and interview scheduling system, are available on the ISIP Website.
+If you experience problems with Symplicity that are not addressed in the instructions prepared by our office, please contact Laura Mowry, the ISIP Coordinator, at firstname.lastname@example.org.

 What are the registration fees?

 The initial, non-refundable registration interview fee of $350 is due upon registration.
 Registration fees include set-up, continental breakfast, lunch and attendance at the evening cocktail reception.
-There is a fee of $200 for each additional interview schedule (this price includes one interviewer).
+There is a fee of $200 for each interview schedule (this price includes one interviewer).
 The fee for any additional interviewer(s) is $150 per additional interviewer per existing interview schedule.
+For example, the fee for a firm that sends two interviewers to conduct one schedule of interviews would be $700 ($350 Registration Fee + $200 Interview Schedule Fee + $150 Additional Interviewer Fee).
+The fee for a firm with two interviewers, each conducting separate interview schedules would be $750 ($350 Registration Fee + Two $200 Interview Schedule Fees).
 These fees cover resume collection, interview scheduling and administration, one interview table, and space for one interviewer for each schedule.
-Invoices for registration fees will be forwarded starting September 1st.
-Invoices for interview schedules will be forwarded once they have been confirmed starting September 1st.
+Invoices will be forwarded within two weeks of your schedule confirmation.
+Additional interviewer fees will be invoiced after January 30, 2015.

 Employers who are not able to interview on campus in January may register for a resume collection of participating students.
 A resume collection allows employers to receive materials from interested students and arrange for one-on-one interviews independently of the interview program.
 There is a fee of $200 for employers wishing to participate in a resume collection only (interview schedule fees do not apply).
-Invoices for resume collections will be forwarded once they have been confirmed.
+Invoices will be forwarded within two weeks of your resume collection confirmation.

 Payment Methods and Refund Policy